erGoProcsee/erGoProcsee/README.md

 - 👋 Hi, I’m @erGoProcsee
-- 👀 I’m interested in webdesign and cybersecurity
+- 👀 I’m interested in webdesign, cybersecurity and machine learning
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning sql and python
 - 📫 How to reach me  gomezernesto55@gmail.com

 <!---